mahdi12167/libmini/libmini/qtviewer/README.txt

 * A single dem layer can be shaded.
 ** A diffuse noon lighting technique is applied.
 * Multiple images can be selected or unselected.
-* Multiple selected images can be resampled to a produce a tileset ** A tileset is displayed in full 3D.
+* Multiple selected images can be resampled to a produce a tileset.
+** A tileset is displayed in full 3D.
 ** Its appearance takes both slected color and dem layers into account.
 ** At least a single dem layer must be selected.
 ** Resampling takes place in a background thread.
-** Progress is shown in percent below the list view.
+*** Progress is shown in percent below the list view.
-** Resampling is a computationally expensive operation and can take several minutes to hours.
+*** Resampling is a computationally expensive operation and can take several minutes to hours.
+*** It produces a number of tiles that are stored in the proprietary libMini DB format.
-** After resampling the original flat layers are hidden and replaced by the 3D resampled tileset
+** After resampling, the original flat layers are hidden and replaced by the 3D resampled tileset.
+*** The tiles of the tileset are paged in and out on demand.
+*** Therefore, a tileset is in principle not limited in size or extent.
-* A single layer or selected layers can be removed.
+* A single layer or multiple selected layers can be removed, finally.

 !!
 Example Data

-For example, you can drag&drop the tileset data directory of a libMini demo into the viewer window:
+For example, you can drag&drop a tileset data directory into the viewer window:

 Download the Hawaii or Fraenkische demo from stereofx.org/download and drag&drop the data/HawaiiTileset or data/FrankischeTileset directory